AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/style-presets/index.md

 Use style `presets` with Firefly's [Generate Images API](../../api/image_generation/V3/) or [Generate Object Composite API](../../api/generate-object-composite/) to give your generated images a specific visual style or mood.

-Begin exploring Firefly's many style `presets` with the code snippet below, and then read the [Using Content Class and Style Presets](../../how-tos/using-content-class-style-preset.md) guide for more tips on how to expertly use this powerful feature.

 ### Generating Images with Style Presets

 <InlineAlert variant="info" slots="text" />